-Investment experience is presented on a pre-tax basis.

-This balance excludes non-cash items, including \$79 million unrealised losses relating to hedging and IFRS volatility, \$82 million transaction and separation costs associated with the disposal of CoMM, \$54 million separation costs for NewCo, \$33 million impairment loss and transaction costs associated with the disposal of CoMM, \$54 million separation costs for NewCo, \$33 million in management in the disposal of Count, \$22 million loss including transaction and separation costs associated with the disposal of YuneDigital SA, partly offset by a \$135 million gain not to transaction and separation costs associated with the disposal of Sovereign and \$66 million net gain on acquisition and disposals of other businesses, and \$1 million expense of Bankwest non-cash items and a \$6 million gain due to treasury shares valuation adjustment.
+(1) Investment experience is presented on a pre-tax basis.
+(2) This balance excludes non-cash items, including \$79 million unrealised losses relating to hedging and IFRS volatility, \$82 million transaction and separation costs associated with the disposal of Comminsure Life, \$71 million transaction and separation costs associated with the disposal of Count, \$22 million loss including transaction and separation costs associated with the disposal of TymeDigital SA, partly offset by a \$135 million gain net of transaction and separation costs associated with the disposal of Sovereign and \$66 million net gain on acquisition and disposals of other businesses, and \$1 million expense of Bankwest non-cash items and a \$6 million gain due to treasury shares valuation adjustment.